 New laws for property managers will increase protections for landlords and tenants and provide greater transparency in property management transactions.
-The new laws will only apply to people employed as property managers, and not people who manage properties for themselves or a relative.

 From 30 April 2018 certain compliance and enforcement provisions will commence under the Land Agents Act, providing Consumer and Business Services (CBS) with more power to take action against unprofessional behaviour - such as the misuse of trust account money and not providing 'direct' supervision to registered 'trainees' that are subject to training conditions.